ctrajaram/github-actions-ctr/README.md

+Edited for 05-1 event filter and activity types

 Here are the instructions for the exercise:

 Create a file named 03-workflow-runners.yaml under the .github/workflows folder in the root of your repository.